zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :msg_id: The id value for the message.

-   :topic: The topic being unsubscribed from
+   :topics: The topics being unsubscribed from

 .. zeek:id:: mqtt_unsuback